timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 - implementation on controller-side
 - implementation in controller-runtime, can be reused in other controllers based on controller-runtime
+  - cannot be reused for controllers not based on controller-runtime, or written in other programming languages
 - watches are restricted to shard
   - CPU and memory usage are distributed
 - sharder controller required